ivadomed/canproco/README.md

 ## Requirements

 * SCT
+* Python 3.X
+    * pyyalm
+    * coloredlogs
+* [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.SNAP3) for correcting cord segmentations

+    **NOTE:**
+    Make sure to add ITK-SNAP to the system path:
+    - For Windows, select the option during installation.
+    - For macOS, after installation, go to **Help->Install Command-Line Tools**.

 ## Dataset

-Detailed instructions where data are stored and how to download them are available on the [intranet.neuro.polymtl.ca](https://intranet.neuro.polymtl.ca/computing-resources/data/git-datasets.html#usage).
+Detailed instructions where data are stored and how to download them are available on the [intranet.neuro.polymtl.ca](https://intranet.neuro.polymtl.ca/computing-resources/data/git-datasets.html#usage). the dataset is under the name: `canproco`

 ## Preprocessing

-1. Clone this repo
+### 1. Clone this repo

 ```commandline
 git clone https://github.com/ivadomed/canproco.git
 ```

-2. Run analysis across all subjects
+### 2. Run analysis across all subjects

 ```commandline
 cd <PATH_TO_DATA>